suleimana/sjsws/README.md

 What is SJSWS?
 -----
-Ever needed to run a Java program as a deamon (background service) on your *nix?
+Ever needed to run a Java program as a daemon (background service) on your *nix?
 All you want is to run some basic operations such as start/stop/restart?
 Then you are in the right place.

 Basically, SJSWS is a simple tool to generate a custom shell script to manage any java program as a service (Start/Stop/restart/etc..).